mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 https://www.gamesforchange.org/blog/2017/08/02/get-your-copy-of-the-the-game-jam-guide/
 -->

 ## Key Concepts in Game Making

-There are certain factors that are unique or particular suited to game making as an educational activity.
+Certain characteristics of game making as an educational activity are of particular interest and value.
 In the previous section for example, the use of games to teach systems concepts is aligned with the internal rules and structure of games themselves in a way which particularly suits exploring that topic.
-Other similarly special elements of are explored in the following sections in the form of key concepts and checklists.
+Other special elements of are explored in the following sections in the form of key concepts and checklists.

 ### Key Concept - Family Game Experience as an inclusive Fund of Knowledge